poshecamo/PassenGen/README.md

 - Password length
 - Whether to include special characters, digits, uppercase, lowercase
 - Optional: Force a specific word to be inserted into the password
+- Option to generate a passphrase instead of a random password
+- Option to copy the password to clipboard
+- Option to save the password encrypted locally
+- See password strength score

 ### CLI Mode with Arguments